-Nonstatistical observations of our video data indicated that, in the pair viewing condition, the laughter of one child did sometimes set the other off laughing, and that in the group viewing condition, this happened in a kind of chain reaction.
+Nonstatistical observations of our video data indicated that in the pair viewing condition, the laughter of one child did sometimes set the other off laughing, and that in the group viewing condition, this happened in a kind of chain reaction.
 Incongruous events (for example, Bernard Bear getting stuck in a bin) elicited high levels of laughter but rather than all children bursting into laughter simultaneously, it was often the initial laughter of one particularly gregarious child that quickly spread.
-These nonstatistical observations correspond with the previous research.
-It could be that our study was underpowered to be able to detect these contagion effects.
-Further research could explicitly set out to look for them.
-Likewise, nonstatistical observation also indicated that children in pairs or in a group frequently made eye contact with each other whilst laughing.
-In cases where a child laughed or smiled in the individual condition, they would sometimes try to catch the eye of the researchers, presumably in an attempt to share the joke.
-As mentioned previously, great care was taken to minimise social interaction between researchers and participants during the viewing process.
-These nonstatistical observations correspond with previous observations of Jones (1989) that infants engaged in play tend only to smile when turning to make eye contact with carers, as well as with previous observations of Kraut & Johnson (1979) and Fernandez Dols & Ruiz-Belda (1995) that most adult smiling occurred during face to face contact.
-Attempts to share the joke illustrate the social function of laughter and smiling and while beyond the scope of the current experiment could be included in any follow up studies.
+Likewise, observations indicated that children in pairs or groups frequently made eye contact with each other whilst laughing.
+In the individual condition, smiling children would sometimes try to catch the eye of the researchers, presumably to share the joke.
+These nonstatistical observations correspond with previous research.
+Jones (1989) found that infants engaged in play tend only to smile when turning to make eye contact with carers while Kraut & Johnson (1979) and Fernandez Dols & Ruiz-Belda (1995) found that most adult smiling occurs during face-to-face contact

+Should laughter and smiling be treated as a single construct?
+This is both a theoretical and methodological question.
+When assessing temperament it is reasonable to combine them as indicators for positive affect as in the IBQ-R (Gartstein & Rothbart, 2003).
+In social and communicative setting it is worth keeping the distinction (Haakana, 2010) but this requires clear operational definitions and measures.
+In the current experiment, it was noted that often a smile would become a laugh, and often a laugh would end with a smile and most inconsistencies between coders concerned laughs being termed smiles and vice versa.
+With our 10 second blocked counting, consensus was high between our coders and our results do show a stronger effect in the laughter compared to the smiles.
+But our method does not allow us to account for different intensities of laughter in terms of volume or duration, or for different intensities of smiling.
+Likewise analyses of eye contact, laughter initiation, contagion were not possible in the current study which relied on a single microphone and single camera angle in a noisy environment.
+Future studies should use multiple cameras and individual lapel microphones to record data for richer time-series analyses.
+Future work should also include temperament measures.

 In Chapman’s (1973) study, children who laughed and smiled the most also gave the highest subjective ratings of funniness.
-We did not find this.
-The videos were rated very funny by a majority of children in all viewing conditions and the chi-squared tests found no association between the funniness of videos and the viewing conditions.
-Likewise, despite the apparent trends seen in figure 2, the statistical analysis revealed that there was no more laughter and smiles in cases where children rate more funny.
-One possible explanation for this is that these very young children did not fully understand what they were being asked.
+This was not found in the current study.
+The videos were rated Very Funny by most children in all viewing conditions and the Chi-Squared tests found no association between funniness of videos and viewing conditions.
+Likewise, despite the apparent trends seen in figure 2, the statistical analysis revealed that there were no more laughter and smiles in cases rated funnier by children.
+One explanation may be that these very young children did not fully understand what they were being asked.
 McGhee (1977) suggests that the typical use of five- or seven-point funniness rating scales, whilst appropriate for older children, may not be appropriate for younger children.
 In the current study, a three-point funniness rating scale was used.
-While it was the view of the researcher who knew the children that most could easily do this task.
-But some children’s responses were often quite arbitrary, therefore calling into question the validity of relying on subjective ratings in children so young.
+Whilst it was the view of the researcher who knew the children that most could easily do this task, children’s responses were often quite arbitrary, therefore calling into question the validity of relying on subjective ratings in children so young.
 Future work should include a control task with non-funny stimuli to ensure children can answer this question.
-A larger sample might allow age to be included as a co-variate.